ItaiAxelrad/remote-sensing/posts/raster-classification.md

 hist(gewata)
 ```

 When we plot the histogram of the RasterBrick, the scales of the axes and the bin sizes are not equivalent, which could be problematic.
 This can be solved by adjusting these parameters in `hist()`, which requires extra consideration.
 The raster `hist()` function inherits arguments from the function of the same name from the graphics package.
 To view additional arguments, type: `?graphics::hist`.
-To ensure that our histograms are of the same scale, we should consider the `xlim`, `ylim` and breaks arguments.
+To ensure that our histograms are of the same scale, we should consider the `xlim`, `ylim`, and breaks arguments.

 ```r
 # reset plotting window